 An underactive thyroid gland will cause you to slow down, gain weight and become sensitive to the cold.
 Treatment involves taking daily hormone replacement tablets, to raise your thyroid hormone levels.
 However, the normal range for thyroxine hormone (T4) is wide, and sometimes it needs a thyroid specialist to help you find the correct dose of treatment to control your symptoms.
 If you have an underactive thyroid and find it difficult to lose weight or feel tired, despite being told that your thyroid hormone levels are normal, you may benefit from seeing an endocrinologist to finely tune your thyroid hormone dose.

 An overactive thyroid gland leads to palpitations, weight loss, restlessness, sensitivity to heat, sweating and hyperactivity.
-If you have an overactive thyroid, our Consultant Endocrinologist, Dr Kevin Shotliff, will take a detailed history, examine your thyroid and request any necessary investigations to offer a firm diagnosis.
+If you have an overactive thyroid, our Consultant Endocrinologist, Professor Kevin Shotliff, will take a detailed history, examine your thyroid and request any necessary investigations to offer a firm diagnosis.
 He will provide a clear explanation of your treatment options, which may range from medication to (less frequently) radio-iodine treatment and surgery.